Developing a plan of management for Callan Park – what we heard

 • 118 online submissions were received

-• artworks were completed by children from a local primary school.
+• The artworks were completed by children from a local primary school.

 What people value about Callan Park

-Analysis of all the feedback received allowed us to better understand what people most value about Callan Park.
-The things people value most are shown below:
+Analysis of all the feedback received allowed us to better understand what people most value about Callan Park:

 • large, green open spaces